Green Velvet BoxwoodBuxus sempervirens x sinica 'Green Velvet'

-For all those reasons, plant breeders have answered the prayers of gardeners in colder areas and blended the beauty of the classic English boxwood with the hardiness of Korean boxwood, to bring us the Green Velvet Boxwood.
+For all those reasons, plant breeders have answered the prayers of gardeners in colder areas and blended the beauty of the classic English Boxwood with the hardiness of Korean Boxwood, to bring us the Green Velvet Boxwood.
 This plant is an absolute winner in any garden, with its moderate size and dense foliage, but it is a special blessing for those who live where the winter plunges to minus 30 degrees.
 Those gardeners have previously only looked in envy at the beautiful boxwood hedges of gardens in warmer areas, but now they too can have the perfect, all-year boxwood hedge.

 It will grow well in sun or partial-shade, so it can be used all over the garden – wherever you need a round globe or a low hedge.
 It looks perfect on either side of a doorway – in the ground or in a pair of elegant pots – or as globes or other simple shapes among dwarf shrubs and flowers.
 Planted as low hedge it can edge a pathway, a driveway, flower beds, or features like fountains or ponds.
 Wherever you need a strong green line drawn, Green Velvet Boxwood is your ‘go-to’ choice.

 The English boxwood (Buxus sempervirens ‘Suffruticosa’) is a dwarf form of the American boxwood, which is actually a European plant brought to American in 1653 to adorn the colonial gardens.
 It was not hardy enough for colder areas, and so other boxwoods from Asia were introduced in the 19th century, including the Korean boxwood.
 That plant (Buxus sinensis var. insularis) is much more reliable in cold climates.
 Canadians know well the problems of gardening in cold climates, and it was Sheridan Nurseries, in Montreal, Canada, who used the English and Korean boxwoods to develop ‘Green Velvet’, which they released in 1973.
 This tried and true hybrid variety was awarded a Gold Medal in 1997 by the prestigious Pennsylvania Horticultural Society.

+This is obviously a special variety, and regular boxwoods, especially cheap seedlings, will not have the winter hardiness and dense, rounded form of this plant.
+Our plants are grown for us by specialist growers using stem pieces derived from those original Canadian plants, so we know that you will receive the true Green Velvet Boxwood, and not some cheap and inferior substitute.
 Green Velvet Boxwood is a superb and hardy plant that has many uses in your garden.
 We have a good supply of plants, but we know they will sell quickly, so avoid disappointment, order now and your plants will arrive in a just a few days.
 Then you can start growing this great plant in your own garden, and see for yourself what a performer it is.